Set Up SSO with Auth0

 Next Steps

-APISIX supports the integration with many other OIDC identity providers, such as Okta, Keycloak, Authgear, and Microsoft Entra ID (Azure AD).
+APISIX supports the integration with many other OIDC identity providers, such as Keycloak, Authgear, Microsoft Entra ID (Azure AD), and Google.

-In addition, APISIX also supports built-in authentication approaches such as key authentication, basic authentication, and JWT (coming soon).
+In addition, APISIX also supports built-in authentication approaches such as key authentication, basic authentication, and JWT.